Skip to main content

 Full Definition

-A stop order (or stop entry) triggers a market order when the price reaches a specified level.
-Buy stops are placed above current price; sell stops below.
-They are used to enter trades when the price breaks through key levels, or to protect positions (stop loss).
-Once triggered, they execute as market orders and may experience slippage.
+A stop order, also called a stop entry, triggers a market order when the price reaches a specified level.
+Buy stop orders are placed above current market price; sell stop orders are placed below.
+Stop orders are used to enter trades when the price breaks through key levels, and also form the mechanism behind every stop loss order.
+Once triggered, a stop order executes as a market order, which means it may experience slippage during fast-moving conditions.

 Related Terms